wiki @ ticX

 The Tenant in Common Exchange (ticX) is a trading platform for buyers & sellers of tenant in common (shared ownership) interests in real estate.

 Any residential, commercial or rural property anywhere can be listed on ticX.
-All ticX listed properties are available for shared ownership or a single buyer - whichever occurs first.
+All ticX listed properties are available for shared or sole ownership.

 ticX expands opportunities for shared ownership; co-ownership; equity release (for seniors); rentvesting; affordable housing & affordable rental.